Upgrade Your Windows Command Prompt / Windows CMD Command Line

 Take Command organizes your Windows command prompts

-In addition, Take Command is a powerful batch file programming tool, offering extensions such as DO loops, SWITCH statements, error and exception handling, system monitoring, an integrated IDE with a sophisticated editor and batch debugger, third-party plugins, and more than 640 built-in variables and functions.
+In addition, Take Command is a powerful batch file programming tool, including an integrated IDE with a sophisticated editor and batch debugger.
+Take Command offers extensions such as DO loops, SWITCH statements, error and exception handling, system monitoring, third-party plugins, and more than 640 built-in variables and functions.

 Reverse Proxy plugin provided by Sites R Us (sitesrus.ca)

 Are you frustrated with the limitations of the CMD command line and batch scripting?
 Do you yearn for a real scripting language, and an integrated IDE and batch debugger?
 How about a Windows command processor that can do all of that, and still run your existing CMD prompt commands and batch files?